SU-MLA-12-NHITS/Projet_MLA_NHITS/README.md

 This repository implements N-HiTS, the algorithm introduced in the following paper:

 "N-HiTS: Neural Hierarchical Interpolation for Time Series Forecasting", by C. Challu, K. Olivares, B. Oreshkin, F. Garza, M. Mergenthaler-Canseco, A. Dubrawski (https://arxiv.org/abs/2201.12886v5).
-# NHITS Time Series Forecasting Project

-This repository contains the implementation of the NHITS model for time series forecasting, along with data preparation, training scripts, and exploratory analysis notebooks.
+This repository contains the implementation of the N-HITS model for time series forecasting, along with data preparation, training scripts, and exploratory analysis notebooks.

 ## Table of Contents